cunnie/inclusive-sober-literature/remixed/big_book/16_chapt8_to_partners.md

   We have traveled a rocky road, there is no mistake about that.
 We have had long rendezvous with hurt pride, frustration, self-pity, misunderstanding and fear.
 These are not pleasant companions.
 We have been

-\* This chapter was originally entitled "To Wives" and had the following footnote:
-> Written in 1939, when there were few women in A.A., this chapter assumes that the alcoholic in the home is likely to be the husband.
+\* This chapter was originally entitled "To Wives" and had the following footnote: "written in 1939, when there were few women in A.A., this chapter assumes that the alcoholic in the home is likely to be the husband.
 But many of the suggestions given here may be adapted to help the person who lives with a woman alcoholic—whether she is still drinking or is recovering in A.A.
-A further source of help is noted on page 121.
+A further source of help is noted on page 121."

 PAGE 105